aDotInTheVoid/boxcars/docs/report/report.md

 it is not deadlock free.

-**Behaviour-Oriented Concurrency** is a novel paradigm that extends the actor model to allow atomicly sending messages to multiple actors.
-Behaviour-Oriented Concurrency is both datarace-free and deadlock-free. **`verona-rt`** is a C++ library that provides an effient implementation of a runtime for behaviour-oriented concurrency.
+**Behaviour-Oriented Concurrency** is a novel paradigm that extends the actor model to allow atomically sending messages to multiple actors.
+Behaviour-Oriented Concurrency is both datarace-free and deadlock-free. **`verona-rt`** is a C++ library that provides an efficient implementation of a runtime for behaviour-oriented concurrency.

 This project introduces the **`boxcars`** library, which allows using